isabella232/sfcc-helpcenter/content/md/cartridge-installation/download-cartridge.md

 Please read also the **additional documents** in the **"documentation"** folder of the **Github repository** to have more technical information around Akeneo Connector for SFCC.
 :::

-# I have an old "Pipeline" version of the connector, how can I migrate to the "Script" version
+# Migration: I have an old "Pipeline" version of the connector, how can I migrate to the "Script" version?

 If you have a **Pipeline** version (`< v19.3.1`) of the connector and want to update to the **Script** version, please follow these steps:

-## Step 1:  Uploading latest cartridge code to active code version
+## Step 1:  Upload latest cartridge code to active code version

 * Get the latest cartridge code from Akeneo.
 * Replace the cartridge `bc_akeneo` in UX Studio (Eclipse).